 The procedures for establishing bilateral agreements are designed to ensure the development and documentation of a smooth path for students seeking to transfer to UNC Charlotte.

 Approval Procedure for New Bilateral Agreements

-The chair of the originating UNC Charlotte department completes a draft Agreement (the Bilateral Course Transfer Agreement is one such example).
+The chair of the originating UNC Charlotte department completes a draft Agreement (the Bilateral Course Transfer Agreement and 49er Next Bilaterail Course Transfer Agreement are examples).
 Each agreement must contain the following:

 a.
 A preamble containing a general statement regarding the nature of the agreement.

 b.
 A clause that allows either institution to terminate the agreement provided 30-day notification is offered.
 Reasons for terminating the agreement may be, but are not limited to, the following: